chantastic/sites/pages/index.md

 [Destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) is a JavaScript feature.
 It was added to the language in ES2015.
-So it might not look familiar to you.
+So it might not look familiar.

-It's the syntactic opposite of literal assignment.
+Think of it like the opposite of literal assignment.

 ```js
 let person = { name: "chantastic" };